 The traditional annual performance reviews are an HR trend for the previous decade.
-Instead, this highly formal event is being replaced with a continuous conversation between employee and manager in the form of demo days and one-to-one meetings about work being done and bottlenecks in their path.
+Instead, this highly formal event is being replaced with a continuous conversation between employee and manager.
+This is done in the form of demo days and one-to-one meetings about ongoing work and bottlenecks in their path.

 8. Standardized onboarding

 Onboarding your new hires is a crucial part of ensuring these employees can, in turn, deliver successful results for the company.
-Unfortunately, many companies don’t have a standardized process for their onboarding and this is reflected in the lack of clarity in some aspects of the company’s product or service that employees have even a few months at the office.
+Unfortunately, many companies don’t have a standardized process for their onboarding.
+And this is reflected in the lack of clarity in some aspects of the company’s product or service.
+Most employees spend months without a clear understanding.

-A standardized process allows you to deliver a comprehensive understanding of your product/ service, ensuring you don’t miss out on even the smaller details.
-You can efficiently train your new hires and provide them a productive first week.
+A standardized process allows you to deliver a comprehensive understanding of your product/ service.
+This ensures you don’t miss out on even the smaller details.
+You can efficiently train your new hires and provide them with a productive first week.
 A well-documented process or checklist allows you to have more clarity in where it can be refined, ensuring quality onboarding experiences.